-Modifiers: Ships with a 'Superior Crew' add 1 to the die roll.
-Guns which hit inflict their Damage value, +1 damage if the die roll was a natural 6 (i.e. it wasn't modified).
+Modifiers: Ships with a 'Superior Crew' (see below) add 1 to the die roll.
+Guns which hit inflict their

+Damage value, +1 damage if the die roll was a natural 6 (i.e. it wasn't modified).
+These are a 'one shot' weapon.
+When they are fired they may not be reloaded.

-Machine guns (Anti Personnel etc): place a counter on the control panel to show it has fired and roll 5 dice for each weapon:
+Machine guns Nordenfelts, sweepers Maxims etc (all Anti Personnel): place a counter on the control panel to show it has fired and roll 4, 5 or 6 dice for each weapon: